-Professional expenses include books, professional journals, magazines, vestments, assembly expenses, and other costs that help a Rostered Minister carry on an effective ministry in the congregation.
-The congregation may negotiate with the Rostered Minister to either:
+Professional expenses include books, professional journals, magazines, vestments and other costs that are necessary for the Deacon to carry on an effective ministry in the congregation.
+The congregation may negotiate with the Deacon to either:

-- 1. Pay all professional expenses as they occur with no maximum; or - 2.
-Pay all professional expenses as they occur up to a maximum allowance; or - 3.
-Establish an expense allowance paid in equal monthly installments which must be reported as taxable income.
+1. Pay all professional expenses as they occur with no maximum; or

+2. Pay all professional expenses as they occur up to a maximum allowance; or

+3. Establish an expense allowance paid in equal monthly installments which must be reported as taxable income.